Jesica-akeyo/alx-higher_level_programming/0x00-python-hello_world/README.md

 100-write.py - Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.Use the function write from the sys module.Your script should print stderr and exit with the status code 1.

+101-compile - Write a script that compiles a Python script file.The Python file name will be stored in the environment variable $PYFILE